Scott of the Antarctic (film): Casting

 In 1947 it was announced that John Mills, then one of the biggest stars in Britain, would play the title role.

 "This is the most responsible thing I have done in films," said Mills.
 "I was only about four when the tragedy happened, but Scott has always been one of my heroes and it's jolly satisfying to feel that the job of helping to bring the great story of British enterprise and grit to the screen has fallen to me."
 During the making of the film, Mills wore Scott's actual watch which had been recovered from his body.

+It was an early role for Kenneth More whose audition was arranged by Stewart Granger, whose wife Elspeth March had appeared in a play with More.
+He wrote "the script wasn't right.
+Scott was a bad film—despite John Mills' magnificent performance—and certainly it was not the happiest to work on."

 Filming

-After three year's research for the film, cameraman Osmond Baradaile travelled 30000 mi and spent six months between 1946 and 1947 shooting footage in the Antarctic at Hope Bay as well as at South Shetland and the Orkneys.
+After three years' research for the film, cameraman Osmond Borradaile travelled 30000 mi and spent six months between 1946 and 1947 shooting footage in the Antarctic at Hope Bay, as well as in the South Shetland and South Orkney Islands.

 Filming started in June 1947 in Switzerland for four weeks, at the Jungfrau Mountain and the Aletsch Glacier.
-In October 1947 there was further nine weeks location filming in Norway, near Finse, which was used to represent the area near the South Pole.
+In October 1947 there was a further nine weeks' location filming in Norway, near Finse, which was used to represent the area near the South Pole.
 The bulk of the scenes were shot at the Hardanger Jokul.

 The film's unit transferred to Ealing Studios in London for three months of studio work.